DataScienceUB/PFM/README.md

 ### Calendar (2017/2018)
 + Feb.
 16: Limit for official course enrollment.
 + Feb.
+19 - 23: Period for sending us your project priorities by grups.
-19 - 23: Assignment of projects & supervisors to student groups.
++ Feb.
+26: Assignment of projects & supervisors to student groups.
 + Mar.
 2: Limit for delivering the project proposal short document to your advisors.
 + Jul.
 1 & Set 1: Limit for final delivery of your project.
 + Jul.
 9-20 & Set 12-28: Presentations.